 RACQ called on the State Government to scrap its multiple transport agencies and introduce an integrated public transport authority to oversee the delivery of services across the state.

-Ms Smith said merging TransLink and Queensland Rail, and coordinating with Transdev and Brisbane City Council’s transport subsidiary would slash administrative costs and allow millions of dollars to be reinvested into services.
+Ms Smith said merging TransLink and Queensland Rail, and coordinating with Brisbane City Council’s transport subsidiary would slash administrative costs and allow millions of dollars to be reinvested into services.

 “A stand-alone authority would match our State’s growth and deliver reliable, cost effective, end-to end transport,” she said.

 Ms Smith said RACQ supported good public transport systems that improved the mobility of residents and eased congestion on the State’s roads.